Funding for Scottish Students

 Repeating a period of study

-As you will understand from reading the information above, SAAS normally only provide support once at each level of study, with an extra year of funding available in case of emergencies.
-While you can apply for the Student Loan element of your support package as often as you need it, you may need to think about your entitlement to Tuition Fee and Bursary support if you find yourself in this position.
+As you will understand from reading the information above, SAAS normally only provide support once at each level of study, with an extra year of funding available in case of emergencies or circumstances that result in you repeating the same level of study.

 If you are making the transition from an HNC or HND at college, the level at which you enter the university may have an impact on your funding.
 In basic terms, an HNC is equivalent to Year 1 of a degree programme while an HND is equivalent to Year 2.

-While SAAS normally wouldn’t fund study at the same level twice, i.e. an HNC and then Year 1 of a degree, there is an Articulation Rule for students making this transition.
+While SAAS normally would not fund study at the same level twice, i.e. an HNC and then Year 1 of a degree, there are special rules in place for students making this transition.
 This would allow you to receive the full package of student support, as long as you hadn’t progressed beyond this level, or used this extra funding previously.

-It’s really important not to rely on this funding without doing your research, so please contact SAAS directly if you need any help identifying whether either of these rules can apply to you.
+It’s really important not to rely on this funding without doing your research, so please contact SAAS directly if you need any help identifying whether student funding remains available to you.
+If you have already used your +1, you may find that you have a gap in student funding until you are able to move on to the next year of your course.

 Carnegie Trusts Undergraduate Tuition Fee Grant